-64. Does your child destroy or damage things on purpose?
-This is a Reverse Scoring Question used to assess Emotional Regulation.
-This question is not assessing a behavior that occurs one time or on rare occasion.
-If is assessing repeated behaviors that go beyond normal "bad days," "terrible twos," sibling rivalry, or accidents.
-Answer "Yes," if the child has intentionally destroyed something on multiple occasions, and it is considered a consistent behavior.
-ONLY answer "Yes," if actual damage was done with intent.
+- This question is not assessing a behavior that occurs one time or on rare occasion.
+It is assessing repeated behaviors that go beyond normal "bad days," "terrible twos," sibling rivalry, or accidents. - Answer "Yes," if the child has intentionally destroyed something on multiple occasions, and it is considered a consistent behavior. - ONLY answer "Yes," if actual damage was done with intent.
 Accidentally destroying or damaging something, should not be scored here.
-Describe the behavior in the comment section and score accordingly.
-Ask follow up questions to find out if the parent or caregiver has noticed a consistent trigger that occurs prior to these events.
-Include this information in the comments.
-Describe the behavior in detail.
-Include: What does the child does; How often the behavior occurs; Under what circumstances the behavior occurs; and What is done to decrease, prevent, or stop behavior.
+Describe the behavior in the comment section and score accordingly. - Ask follow up questions to find out if the parent or caregiver has noticed a consistent trigger that occurs prior to these events.
+Include this information in the comments - Describe the behavior in detail.
+Include: - What does the child does; - How often the behavior occurs; - Under what circumstances the behavior occurs; and - What is done to decrease, prevent, or stop behavior.
 If no intervention is needed, explain the reason for this.

 65. Does your child hurt themselves on purpose?

 This is a Reverse Scoring Question used to assess Emotional Regulation.
 This question is assessing behavior that is intentional, not accidental.

 Answer "Yes," if the child has intentionally hurt themselves and the behavior caused an injury.
 For example, draws blood, leaves bruise, causes red marks, or the child is taken to the ER or doctor for medical attention. • Answer "Yes," if the child experienced injuries in the past, but no longer does because the intervention prevents it.
-For example, the child no longer bruises their face because the caregiver puts a pillow between the child's head and the floor to prevent it. • Ask follow up questions to find out if the parent or caregiver has noticed a consistent trigger that occurs prior to these events?
+For example, the child no longer bruises their face because the caregiver puts a pillow between the child's head and the floor to prevent it. · Ask follow up questions to find out if the parent or caregiver has noticed a consistent trigger that occurs prior to these events?
 Include this information in the comments.
 Describe the behavior in detail.
 Include: What the child does to hurt themselves; How often the behavior occurs; Under what circumstances the behavior occurs; and What is done to decrease, prevent, or stop the behavior.
 If no intervention is needed, explain the reason for this.